 Failure: badarg if List is the empty list [], or is not a list.
-Allowed in guard tests.

 '''

 erlang:trace(PidSpec, How, Flaglist)

 '''

 Turns on (if How == true) or off (if How == false) the trace flags in Flaglist for the process or processes represented by PidSpec.
 PidSpec is either a pid for a local process, or one of the following atoms: